If you have bad credit and find yourself in a pinch, you might think that you can’t get a loan.

 Depending on how much money you need and what you will use the money for, there are several ways for people with bad credit to get a loan.

-Note: Even if you experienced a bankruptcy, you might still be able to obtain a loan, here is a guide rebuilding your credit after bankruptcy.
+Note: Even if you experienced a bankruptcy in Michigan or any other state, you might still be able to obtain a loan, here is a guide rebuilding your credit after bankruptcy.

 Credit Union Loans